Atomic Physics/FLYonPIC

 FLYonPIC is based on the [FlyCHK] atomic model and currently implements the following processes:

-• electronic collisional de-/excitation
+• electron-ion collisional de-/excitation

 • spontaneous deexcitation

-• electronic ionization (with ionization potential depression)
+• electron impact ionization (with Stewart-Pyatt ionization potential depression)

 • autonomous ionization

-• pressure ionization
+• pressure ionization (according to Stewart-Pyatt ionization potential depression)

 In addition FLYonPIC will be extended in the near future to include: